Bitpanda: The Swiss Are True Cryptocurrency Holders

 This statistic, however, does not come as a surprise since the Swiss have been very focused on cryptocurrencies and blockchain.
 As an illustration, Avenir Suisse, an influential think tank in the mountainous Central European country, has urged the Swiss National Bank (SNB) to work on a cryptocurrency for the nation.
 In a report titled “Blockchain After the Hype,” the think tank is proposing a blockchain-based type of economic model.
 Avenir Suisse has consequently, advised the design of a “frank token” run by the SNB.

-The Swiss Ahead Of the Curve
+The Swiss Ahead

 The expert further said that the stable coin has the potential to turn Switzerland into the world’s first “blockchain nation.”
 Why?
 The Swiss financial sector would accommodate tokenized securities trading.
 The “frank token” would also open doors for blockchain implementation in the broader financial industry.
 This would encourage the emergence of new business models and move the nation ahead of its European peers due to the expansion of more possibilities in the global market.